Find your perfect ski holiday...

 Accommodation options in Lake Louise are more limited, with the luxury end of the market being centred on the aforementioned Fairmont Chateau Lake Louise and the Relais & Chateaux rated Post Hotel.
 The Deer Lodge provides a good alternative for those on more of a budget.

 Snow conditions vary from area to area.
 Sunshine prides itself on not requiring artificial snow, with Mt Norquay having snowmaking on all green and blue slopes.
 Lake Louise has about 40% of its terrain covered by snowmaking facilities.
-All in all, lack of snow is rarely a problem in a normal season.
+All in all, lack of snow is rarely a problem in a normal season on a banff ski holiday.